PrincetonUniversity/PGscen/README.md

 `pgscen-solar 2017-09-22 1 -n 500 -vv`

-The implementations of these command line interfaces is located at `pgscen/command_line.py`, and can be used as templates for designing your own PGscen workflows.
+The implementations of these command line interfaces are located at `pgscen/command_line.py`, and can be used as templates for designing your own PGscen workflows.
 See for example `pgscen/rts_gmlc/command_line.py` for one such custom implementation which is described in greater detail below.